 Dessert: Adults: Banana split.
 Children: Ice cream.

-Steak sandwich in organic brioche bun with tomato salsa, aioli & gurkins.
+Steak sandwich in organic brioche bun with tomato salsa, aioli & gurkins, served with crispy potatoes.

 Children: Children's burger with crispy potatoes.